aliglara/capstone-c1-DA/deliverables/006_report.md

 ![png](images/EDA_homeless_pop_109_0.png)

-In the prvious figure, bars represent the maximum percentage of gross rent cost that can be increased before master’s graduates or above can’t afford it from 2020.
+In the previous figure, bars represent the maximum percentage of gross rent cost that can be increased before master’s graduates or above can’t afford it from 2020.
 The red line represented the number of housing units for rent.
 For example, in Georgia, the gross rent can be raised to 16%, but there are only 75,000 units available.
 In contrast, there are around 200,000 units available in Florida, but master’s graduates can’t afford the rent cost now, let alone an increment on it

 ### Distribution of renter housing units by income salary